Detecting Glaucoma Early

 What Is A Visual Field?

 The term visual field refers to the area of a scene you can see with your eyes fixed on one location.
 For example, while watching a stop light, you may notice a car pulling up beside you in the next lane.
 Your peripheral vision enables you to see the movement of the car.
-The visual field is quite extensive when both eyes are working properly (Figure 2), but with glaucoma, the field of view is reduced.
+When both eyes work properly, the visual field covers a wide area (Figure 2).
+Glaucoma narrows this field of view.

-Most ophthalmologists measure the visual field using an instrument called a perimeter.
-To take the visual field test, you are seated with your head in a chin rest to maintain a stable position.
-The person giving the test will then request that you look straight ahead at a small steady light and not move your eyes.
+Most ophthalmologists use a device called a perimeter to measure the visual field.
+During the test, you sit with your head in a chin rest to keep it steady.
+The examiner asks you to look straight at a small, steady light and keep your eyes still.

-With both eyes working properly, the visual field is extensive (top), but as glaucoma worsens, the field of view can be reduced (middle) until it appears as if you are looking through a tunnel (bottom).
+When both eyes work properly, the visual field covers a wide area (top).
+As glaucoma worsens, it narrows the field of view (middle) until you see as if you are looking through a tunnel (bottom).

-When a light flash is seen, you press a button, which in turn, signals a computer.
+When you see a light flash, you press a button to signal the computer.
 A computer keeps track of your responses and adjusts the flashes by making them brighter or dimmer at each location tested in the visual field.

 “In every test, there will always be some flashes which are too dim for even normal eyes to see.”